ezYakaEagle442/git-config/README.md

 # Git configuration

-Add a file named '.gitconfig' to /c/Users/$USERNAME/.gitconfig
+On Windows Add a file named '.gitconfig' to /c/Users/$USERNAME/.gitconfig On WSL Add a file named '.gitconfig' to /home/yourusername/.gitconfig

 ```sh
 #https://stackoverflow.com/questions/17307154/git-bash-push-to-bitbucket-ignores-ssh-key
 # which ssh gaves /bin/ssh .....
 In the .bashrc profile we just added